If any of this information is out of date or if the links are not redirecting properly please let us know by leaving a comment below.

 Immunization Law For Nevada Homeschoolers

 The state of Nevada does not require homeschoolers to receive vaccinations.
-Only children who attend school must receive vaccinations.
+Only children who attend school must receive vaccinations or submit a waiver.

 Helpful Websites For Nevada Homeschoolers